What is CBG (Cannabigerol)?

 By now pretty much everybody (who hasn’t been living under a rock) knows about CBD and THC and their vast range of potential benefits.
 But what about cannabigerol, better known as CBG?

 Cannabigerol or CBG is, what people are calling, the “mother molecule”.
 During cannabis and hemp growth, the most common cannabinoids that have made their way to fame, start out as CBGa.
 Throughout the life cycle and maturing of the plant, the CBGa converts to THCa, CBDa and CBCa.
 Only recently has CBG made its way to the limelight as research exposes more potential CBG benefits.
 Since most of the original CBGa converts to these other popular cannabinoids, you’ll find only tiny levels in the plant come harvest time; because of this, it is considered a “minor cannabinoid”.

 Although knowledge on CBG is still scarce at the moment, the molecule itself was discovered in 1960 and has been recognized in a variety of studies.
-We have attached various studies and article sources to this page for you to read for yourselves!

 What are some potential CBG benefits?

 Watch out CBD, there’s a new player in the game!
 CBG, similar to CBD, is also non psychoactive.
 In other words, it won’t get you “high” or intoxicate you.